NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 	/**** setting up Attribute Catalog relation in the Open Relation Table ****/

-	//update the 1st entry of the tableMetaInfo with free as false and relName as the 'AttrCatalog'.
+	//update the 1st entry of the tableMetaInfo with free as false and relName as the 'ATTRIBUTECAT'.

 }
 ```